Constrained Stochastic Recursive Momentum Successive Convex Approximation: Simulations

+Here we consider a simple setting with one obstacle where the ocean currents at a point $\x = [x_1 ~ x_2]^\T$ are simulated using the following:

-We carry out Monte Carlo simulations for multiple environments consisting of two agents and an obstacle.
+For S1 we compare the performance of proposed algorithm CoSTA with that of CSSCA across diverse settings.
+In this case, we run simulations for multiple environments consisting of two agents and an obstacle.
 Each environment has a different starting, goal, and obstacle locations.
 Of these, the third environment, shown in Fig. \ref{figmp:f1c} is particularly challenging, as the ocean currents tend to push one of the agents into the obstacle, requiring more precise navigation.
-We also vary the values of number of way points $N$, mission time $T$, and the noise parameter $\sigma$, so as to compare the performance of the proposed CoSTA algorithm with that of CSSCA across diverse settings.
+We also vary the values of number of way points $T$, mission time $T_f$, and the noise parameter $\sigma$.

 The parameters of CSSCA ($\mu$, $\rho$, and $\gamma$ \cite{liu2019stochastic}) and CoSTA ($\mu$, $\kb$, $c$, and $w$) were tuned for best possible performance after running the algorithms for initial 100 iterations.
-The results are averaged over 10 Monte Carlo runs for the following values of problem parameters: $\omega = 0.8$, $r^0 = 0.7$m, $r = 0.1$m, and $v_i^{\max} = 1$m/s for $i\in \{1,2\}$.
+The results are averaged over 10 Monte Carlo runs for the following values of problem parameters: $\omega = 0.8$, $r^0 = 0.7$m, $r = 0.1$m, and $v^{\max} = 1$m/s.
+The initial trajectory for both the algorithms is generated by directly solving the non-convex feasibility problem \eqref{eqmp:term}-\eqref{eqmp:nc_obs2},\eqref{eqmp:vr_max_s} using the MATLAB's non-linear optimization function \texttt{fmincon}.
+The subproblems for CoSTA and CSSCA are Quadratic Constrained Quadratic Programs (QCQP) and solved using MATLAB function \texttt{fmincon} \cite{Linearor3:online} which uses the interior-point method to solve the convex subproblem.

-Fig. \ref{figmp:f1} shows the optimized trajectory of the agents along with energy and constraint violations for various environments and configurations.
+Fig. \ref{figmp:f1} shows the optimized trajectory of the agents along with evolution of energy cost vs CPU time\footnote{We omit the time required for first iteration for both algorithms from the calculations as we found it to be highly irregular.
+This is due to MATLAB Just In Time (JIT) compilation which may require more time in the first iteration due to generation and parsing of machine level code.} for various environments and configurations.
 For each of the three environments depicted, both algorithms ultimately generate similar trajectories.
-However, CoSTA always converges faster, achieving the optimal energy and almost zero constraint violation in at most 30 iterations for environments 1 and 2.
-The convergence of both algorithms is slower on environment 3 as it is a more challenging one.
-For this environment CoSTA generates feasible trajectories for both the agents whereas CSSCA has non-zero constraint violation.
-These may be attributed to the adaptive step sizes in \eqref{etabeta} of CoSTA unlike that of CSSCA, which allows our algorithm achieve a better progress towards an optimum.
+However, CoSTA always converges faster, achieving the (locally) optimal energy in less time.
+The faster convergence is attributed to momentum based gradient tracking in \eqref{stormtrack} and the adaptive step sizes in \eqref{etabeta} of CoSTA unlike that of CSSCA.